jennyhuangg/AnimatedBird/README.txt

 helpful for coding the texturization [1].
   Because birds fly, we animated the bird wings so that they flap.
-We did this by repeatedly multiplying its vertices' locations by a matrix that rotated them up and down around the center of the bird.
+We did this by repeatedly multiplying its vertices' locations by a matrix that rotated them up and down about the y axis that passes through the center of the bird.
-  So that the user can see the bird from different angles, we implemented two-dimensional mouse navigation.
-The bird's rotation corresponds to the change in x and y position of the hovering mouse.
+  So that the user can see the bird from different angles, we implemented mouse navigation that allows the camera to pan around the bird.
+The location of the mouse specifies a vector in space (x, y, 0) that is perpendicular to the camera-centric vector (0, 0, 1).
+The axis of the panning rotation is the vector perpendicular to these two vectors.
+The angle of panning in each frame is proportional to the distance of (x, y) from the origin.
+We used the rotate(angle, axis) function in MV.js to get the rotation matrix due to camera panning.
 --------------------------------------------------------------------------------

 References: